Introduction to BILL HALEY:

 The Jodimars (later Bill Haley's Original Comets) performing "Let's All Rock Together" in 1955.

-In 1987, D’Ambrosino, Richards, and Lytle would join other “Rock Around the Clock”-period Comets Johnny Grande and Franny Beecher to form Bill Haley’s Original Comets, which is now one of the longest consistently running band reunions/nostalgia acts in rock history.
+In 1987, D’Ambrosino, Richards, and Lytle would join other “Rock Around the Clock”-period Comets Johnny Grande and Franny Beecher to form Bill Haley’s Original Comets, which is now one of the longest consistently running band reunions/nostalgia acts in rock music's history.
 Franny has since retired from the group, and Johnny Grande and Marshall Lytle passed away in 2006 and 2013 respectively, but the core members of the Jodimars continue on as the Original Comets to this day.